Fred DuVal

 Fred Price DuVal (born May 24, 1954) is an American businessman, civic leader, education leader and author.
-He is president of DuVal and Associates, a senior advisor to Dentons Law, an advisor to Macquarie Infrastructure, Chairman of Excelsior Mining, and in his second term as a member of the Arizona Board of Regents is Chair-elect and former Chairman.
-He was the Democratic nominee for Governor of Arizona in the 2014 election, but was defeated by then-State Treasurer Doug Ducey.
-He is a former Deputy Chief of Protocol and also former senior White House staff to President Clinton responsible for coordinating federal policy with the nations Governors.
+He is president of DuVal and Associates, a senior advisor to Dentons Law, chairman of Gunnison Copper, a director of DriveTime Auto Group and twice former chairman of the Arizona Board of Regents.
+He recently completed a term on the Board of AGB, the Association of Governing Boards.
+He was the Democratic nominee for Governor of Arizona in the 2014 election, but was defeated by then-state treasurer Doug Ducey.
+He is a former deputy chief of protocol and also former senior White House staff to President Clinton responsible for coordinating federal policy with the nation's governors.
+He is the author of two books, "Calling Arizona Home" and "Irons in the Fire".

 Early life and education

 Fred Price DuVal was born in Ridgewood, New Jersey and was raised in Tucson, Arizona.
 DuVal graduated from Tucson High School and received a B.A. from Occidental College, where he was selected as a Luce Scholar.
 DuVal received his Juris Doctor degree from Arizona State University (ASU).